-There’s a lot of people out there who want to bike around our streets.
+There are many people out there who want to bike around our streets.
 There are also some people who are totally against bikes being able to ride on our streets.
 What people say can be confusing, so we’ll try to point out some of the common myths and misconceptions about bicycling:

-Myth: People riding bikes are “cyclists”.
+Myth: People riding bikes are “avid cyclists”.

 Myth: Gas taxes pay for our roads, and people riding bikes don’t pay their “fair share” to use the roads.